paultang/centermold/source/Other-Services.rst

 - Color Matching
 - Assembly and Sub-Assembly: Integration of multiple components into finished assemblies to streamline production and reduce costs.

-At CenterMold, exceeding customer expectations through versatile and high-quality post-molding services is our commitment.
 Contact us today to discover how we can support your project with our expertise and capabilities.